 These Specific Terms for Console Connect Port Service (the “Specific Terms”), which both the Company (as defined in clause 1 hereof) and the Customer agree to be bound by, are incorporated into and made a part of the master services agreement and/or other general terms and conditions agreed between the Company and the Customer (the “Agreement” or “Service Agreement”).
 Capitalized terms used herein and not otherwise defined shall have the meaning set forth in the Service Agreement.

-If the Service involves a Port located in the mainland China, additional terms and conditions set out in further general terms and conditions in mainland China will apply.
+If the Service involves a Port located in the mainland China, additional terms and conditions set out in https://www.consoleconnect.com/legal/further-general-terms-and-conditions-mainland-China will apply.

 - 1.1 In these Specific Terms